klarna-incubator/platform-colors/README.md

 #### `javascript`

-An object containing `outputDirectory` which should be a directory where you store your Type/JavaScript files and `typescript` which is set to `true` if you want the the output in TypeScript.
+An object containing `outputDirectory` which should be a directory where you store your Type/JavaScript files and `typescript` which is set to `true` if you want the output in TypeScript.

 Example:
 ```js